Whanganui District Health Board

 The 1,600m² perioperative block consists of four theatres with recovery wards and back-up facilities.
 Careful planning was required to ensure that there were always two theatres available for use as existing theatres were decommissioned.

-The 2400m² acute services block houses the privately run Wanganui Accident and Medical, accident and emergency, a critical care ward with five beds, a maternity ward with three birthing suites, a paediatrics ward, and support areas.
+The 2400m² acute services block houses the privately run Wanganui Accident and Medical, accident and emergency, a critical care ward with five beds, a maternity ward with three birthing suites, a pediatrics ward, and support areas.

 Renovations to existing facilities were carried out to the outpatients’ area, ultrasound, X-ray and scanner areas, medical and surgical wards, dental and assessment, treatment and rehabilitation wards.